arcetri/goprime/README.md

-# GoPrime
+# goprime

-GoPrime is a software that can perform a Lucas-Lehmer-Riesel primality test for numbers of the form __h*2<sup>n</sup>-1__.
+`goprime` is a software that can perform a Lucas-Lehmer-Riesel primality test for numbers of the form __h*2<sup>n</sup>-1__.

 ## Motivation

-The main motivations for why GoPrime has been written are:
+The main motivations for why goprime has been written are:

 - Implement, evaluate, compare and document all the algorithms involved in the LLR test.
 - Estimate the time each substep of the LLR test and a full LLR test would take for any given number.

-GoPrime is open source to serve as a generic learning base for all those interested in understanding how the LLR test works.
+goprime is open source to serve as a generic learning base for all those interested in understanding how the LLR test works.
 It can be used also for finding new prime numbers, but finding new prime numbers is not the purpose for why it was written (there currently is much better software for that purpose).